 - Chicken liver (3296 μg 366% RDA).

 Don’t like the taste of liver?
-Try duck liver paste on top of a bread (tastes much better than most other types of liver foods), or consider supplementing with dessicated liver.
+Try duck liver paste on top of a bread (tastes much better than most other types of liver foods), or consider supplementing with dessicated liver (affiliate link).
 Either way, if you’re not including liver in your life, you’re missing out big time.

 2. Sweet Potatoes

 Sweet potaoes are among the best carbohydrate sources for someone looking to optimize their testosterone levels.

 They also happen to be very high in the carotenoid form of vitamin A…